 The New York Giants (and Jets) have called MetLife Stadium (originally known as New Meadowlands Stadium) home since the 2010 season.
 The venue is located in East Rutherford and less than a mile from Meadowlands Racetrack.
 The latter is home to a FanDuel Sportsbook as well.

 MetLife Stadium is part of the Meadowlands Sports Complex.

-All 16 Giants regular-season games will be televised as part of the NFL’s numerous TV contracts.
-The Week 1 game against the Pittsburgh Steelers is one of two Monday Night Football contests.
+All 17 Giants regular-season games will be televised as part of the NFL’s numerous TV contracts.
+Both the Week 8 game against the Kansas City Chiefs and Week 11 game versus the Tampa Bay Buccaneers will be under the national spotlight as Monday Night Football contests.

 Other games will be available on CBS, FOX, NFL Network, and Amazon Prime.